Music, Sound and Technology

 Welcome to the Music, Sound and Technology (MST) programme at Ulster University.

-In the three videos below we present the key characteristics and goals of the MST programme.
-In short, what we do, how we do it, and why.
+In the videos below we present a taste of the MST programme: what we do, how we do it, and why.

-Each video is presented by a member of the course team, so you also get an opportunity to hear directly from the people that you'll be working with.
+The videos are presented by members of the course team, so you also get an opportunity to hear directly from the people that you'll be working with.

-It is probably best to view the videos is sequence, starting with 1. and ending with 3.
-However, don't feel you have to view all three at once.
+It is probably best to view the videos in sequence, starting at the top and working your way down the list.
+However, don't feel you have to view them all at once.
 Take your time...

 Finally, if you have any questions, please don't hesitate to contact the team.

 1. Introducing Music, Sound and Technology - Greg O'Hanlon, Course Director